 Postings that are backfilled from another association’s career center may not include salary information.

-The Peabody Preparatory is pleased to announce an Adjunct Early Childhood Music teaching position in the Early Childhood Music Department at the Peabody Preparatory, a division of the Peabody Institute of The Johns Hopkins University, Baltimore, MD.
-Start date is Fall 2023.
+The Peabody Preparatory is pleased to announce an Adjunct Early Childhood Music teaching position in the Early Childhood Music Department at the Peabody Preparatory, a division of the Peabody Institute of The Johns Hopkins University, Baltimore, MD, commencing the last week in January, 2023.

 The successful Early Childhood Music teaching candidate will provide group-based music instruction to students (birth to 5 years of age) and families.
 The Peabody Preparatory's Early Childhood program is a leading edge, researched-based, and 20-year established curriculum developed and adapted by Dr. Eric Rasmussen, department chair, from the Music Learning Theory of Dr. Edwin Gordon.
 The successful candidate will receive training in the Early Childhood Music curriculum at Peabody Preparatory as part of the onboarding process.

 Candidates should be experienced in working with young musicians and have basic skills on keyboard, guitar, or other chordal accompanying instruments.

 Teaching 4-5 classes from 9:00-12:00 on Saturdays at the Peabody Preparatory's Towson campus during the fall and spring semesters (32 weeks).
 Additional teaching opportunities are available during the summer (6 weeks).
 Depending on availability, potential additional opportunities are available at other campus locations.

 Located in the heart of Baltimore's Mount Vernon Cultural District, the Peabody Institute was founded in 1857 as America's first academy of music.
 Today, through its degree-granting Conservatory and its community-based Preparatory school of music and dance, Peabody trains musicians and dancers of every age and at every level.